 \subsection{Two Stage Training with Tables}

-To conduct pretraining, we employ the Mask-Then-Predict objective, which mirrors the established Masked Language Model (MLM) approach in NLP, aiming to improve the model's contextual understanding and its grasp of relationships within table-related data.
-Our model also undergoes multi-task training tailored to downstream applications, intending to infuse the model with domain-specific knowledge pertinent to tabular content, thereby enhancing its proficiency in understanding table data.
-By integrating these objectives, our strategy seeks to combine generalization, context awareness, and task-specific skills, facilitating the development of versatile and effective models for diverse downstream applications.
+To pretrain the model, we employ a Mask-Then-Predict objective, analogous to the Masked Language Modeling (MLM) paradigm~\cite{devlin2018bert} widely used in NLP.
+This objective strengthens the model’s contextual understanding and its ability to capture relational dependencies within tabular data.
+We further incorporate multi-task training aligned with downstream applications, endowing the model with task-specific knowledge relevant to tabular prediction.
+By combining these objectives, our approach jointly promotes generalization, contextual reasoning, and task-aware capability, ultimately yielding a more versatile and effective model for diverse downstream tasks.

-\textbf{Mask-Then-Predict Pretraining} Following the MLM approach that leverages self-supervised learning inherent in the data, we adopt a Mask-Then-Predict strategy by randomly masking sections within input tables, thus enforcing the model to infer the obscured values from their surrounding context.
-Such a process significantly enhances the model's capacity for knowledge acquisition from table data.
-In addition, our method establishes a unified pretraining framework that encompasses a diverse set of tasks: predicting the names of columns, the numerical content of cells, and the textual content of cells.
-By engaging the model in these varied prediction tasks, this enables the model to develop a nuanced understanding of table structure, semantics, and the interplay between textual and numerical information within tables.
-Regarding the masking granularity within a table, it's more effective to consider the entire cell as the fundamental unit rather than individual tokens.
-This rationale is grounded in the fact that each table cell typically contains a discrete piece of information, often representing complete entities or attributes crucial to the understanding of the data's structural and semantic integrity.
-Such granularity also maintains the contextual coherence of the data and aids the model in comprehending the interrelationships among cells.
+\textbf{Mask-Then-Predict Pretraining} Our Mask-Then-Predict strategy randomly masks regions within input tables, prompting the model to infer the obscured values from surrounding context.
+This objective enables the model to effectively acquire structural and semantic knowledge from tabular data.
+Moreover, our method adopts a unified pretraining framework that spans diverse tasks, including predicting column names, numerical values, and textual cell contents, as illustrated on the left side of Figure~\ref{fig/overall_arc}.
+Engaging the model in such varied prediction tasks encourages a deeper understanding of table structure, semantics, and inter-cell relationships.
+Motivated by the observation that each table cell typically encodes a coherent piece of information, often representing a integrated entity or key attribute, we treat entire cells as the masking unit rather than individual tokens typically used in the pretraining of LLMs.